omar-ahm/Eco-Travel-Planner/README.md

 ## Usage

-To get started with the Eco Travel Planner, simply follow these steps:
+To get started with the Eco Explorer (travel planner), simply follow these steps:

 - Open the web-page in your web browser.
 - Enter the city and dates you wish to travel to in the search bar.